We're giving you the chance to win back the value of your meal - every time you dine this month!

 47 Villiers Street, WC2N 6NE

-Book now: Gordon's Wine Bar
+Gordon's Wine Bar

 Compagnie des Vins Surnaturels Seven Dials, Covent Garden

 What: If your wine tastes are unashamedly Gallic, head on over to Compagnie des Vins Surnaturels in Seven Dials for a list of French wines to swoon over.
-The cosy interior is spread over two floors (upstairs is more spacious) with plump cushions, divans, low tables and sparkling candlelight - the perfect atmosphere for enjoying big brash Bordeaux and delicate, flinty white Burgundies in equal measure.
-If you really fancy yourself as a oenophile, Compagnie des Vins Surnaturels also have a mystery wine on the menu - if you can guess what it is, you win a bottle to take away.
+The cosy interior is spread over two floors (upstairs is more spacious) with plump cushions, divans, low tables and sparkling candlelight - the perfect atmosphere for enjoying big, brash Bordeaux and delicate, flinty white Burgundies in equal measure.
+If you really fancy yourself as an oenophile, Compagnie des Vins Surnaturels also has a mystery wine on the menu - if you can guess what it is, you win a bottle to take away.

 Where: